• Home /

 5. Must be 18 years of age or older

 Eligible home buyers must be 18 years of age on the date of purchase or married to a person at least 18 years of age.
-This rule prevents adults from buying a home with cash in a child’s name, then claiming the tax credit on the child’s income tax returns.
+This rule prevents adults from buying a home with cash in a child’s name and then claiming the tax credit on the child’s income tax returns.

 6. Must be purchasing the home from a non-relative